sadil01/rlac/_posts/2019-04-18-welcome-to-jekyll.md

 ## Introduction

 Harry Potter fanfiction has long served as a creative space where readers reinterpret and expand the emotional and psychological dimensions of characters from J.K.
 Rowling’s original novels.
 Among the most frequently reimagined figures are Draco Malfoy and Severus Snape, two morally ambiguous characters whose motivations and inner lives remain partially obscured in the canonical series.
 While Rowling’s narrative centers primarily on Harry Potter’s perspective, fanfiction writers often redistribute narrative attention toward characters whose interior perspectives are only briefly glimpsed in the original texts.
+This connects to broader historical ideas about how reading produces interior life, as scholars have argued that practices like silent reading helped create a more private psychological experience for readers.

 This project investigates whether fanfiction provides greater psychological interiority to Draco Malfoy and Severus Snape than Rowling’s canonical works.
 Specifically, I examine whether fanfiction places cognitive and emotional language—words such as “felt” and “thought”-in close proximity to these characters’ names more frequently than the canon does.
 To explore this question, I analyze a small corpus consisting of three Rowling novels and three Harry Potter fanfiction texts.
 Using exploratory text analysis in Voyant Tools alongside custom analysis in RMarkdown notebooks, I measure the frequency of interiority markers appearing within five words of each character’s name.